-The ESB was tasked to develop the National Electricity Rules (the Rules) necessary to implement the Obligation.
+The ESB was tasked to develop the National Electricity Rules (the Rules) necessary to implement the RRO.
 The final Rules came into effect on 1 July 2019.

-As set out in Rule 11.116.10, the AER must make and publish Interim Market Liquidity Obligation Guidelines by 31 August 2019.
-The Interim MLO Guidelines set out the AER’s approach to monitoring compliance with the obligation by MLO generators, approval of additional MLO products and MLO exchanges, and performance exemptions.
+As set out in Rule 11.116.10 the AER must make and publish interim market liquidity obligation (MLO) guidelines by 31 August 2019.
+The interim MLO guidelines set out the AER’s approach to monitoring compliance with the RRO by MLO generators, approval of additional MLO products and MLO exchanges, and performance exemptions.

 On 30 August 2019 we published the interim reliability instrument guidelines and final determination document.

 The Rules require the AER to develop and publish the MLO register by 31 May 2021.
 The MLO register replaces the deemed list of generators in the transitional rules and outlines the MLO generators and MLO groups in participating NEM regions responsible for performing the obligation from 1 July 2021.